rancher/elemental/docs/installation.md

     # After installation the system will reboot by default.
 If you wish to instead
     # power off the system set this to true.
     powerOff: false
-    # The installed image will setup the default console to the current TTY value
+    # The installed image will set the default console to the current TTY value
     # used during the installation.
 To force the installation to use a different TTY
     # then set that value here.
     tty: ttyS0